MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-functions.md

 ## <a name="omp-get-dynamic"></a>omp_get_dynamic

-Returns a value that indicates if the number of threads available in subsequent parallel region can be adjusted by the run time.
+Returns a value that indicates if the number of threads available in following parallel regions can be adjusted by the run time.

 ```
 int omp_get_dynamic();